torrespro/java11_reasons_to_upgrade/README.md

 ## Relevant data

 - ~~Oracle’s JDK 8 will no longer receive public updates after January 2019.
-If you want to receive updates to Java 8, you may need to pay Oracle or to find another JDK build.~~
+If you want to receive updates to Java 8, you may need to pay Oracle or to find another JDK build.~~ Recently changed: https://blogs.oracle.com/java-platform-group/extension-of-oracle-java-se-8-public-updates-and-java-web-start-support
 - Java 11 is a Long Term Support (LTS) version that provides long-term support for 3 years since Java 8.

-New functions added in Java 11 are as follows.
+### New functions added in Java 11 are as follows.

-· Nest based access control function "Nestmates"
+- Nest based access control function "Nestmates"
-· Dynamic class file constant "condy"
+- Dynamic class file constant "condy"
-· New garbage collector "ZGC"
+- New garbage collector "ZGC"
-· Flight Recorder
+- Flight Recorder
-· New standard HTTP library · TLS 1.3 support · Local variable syntax for lambda parameters
+- New standard HTTP library · TLS 1.3 support · Local variable syntax for lambda parameters

-The deleted functions are as follows:
+### Deleted functions are as follows:

-· Java EE module · CORBA module · Web Start
+- Java EE module · CORBA module · Web Start
-· Applets
+- Applets
-· JavaFX module
+- JavaFX module

 ## Impact:
 ### Upgrade the code